Joaov41/email-redactor/README.md

    - Click "Extract Emails"

 4. **Review and redact**:
-   - Emails are automatically redacted using stored patterns
-   - Select text to manually redact additional information
+   - Select any text in the email to redact it with one click
-   - Redactions are saved for future use
+   - Your redactions are saved to a local database
+   - Previously redacted terms are automatically applied to new emails
+   - No need to redact the same names, companies, or locations twice!

 5. **Summarize**:
    - Choose your preferred AI model